atlennon/aws-security-analytics-bootstrap/README.md

 ### Getting Started

-The [Security Analytics bootstrap CDK App](AWSSecurityAnalyticsBootstrap/cdk/app.py) will deploy a fully functional security analytics environment including:
+The [Athena Infrastructure CloudFormation Template](AWSSecurityAnalyticsBootstrap/cfn/Athena_infra_setup.yml) or [Security Analytics Bootstrap CDK App](AWSSecurityAnalyticsBootstrap/cdk/app.py) can be used to deploy a fully functional security analytics environment including:

 Resource | Notes
 ---------|--------
 **Athena Workgroup** | - Configured to provide encrypted output to a specified S3 location<br>- Includes pre-configured demo queries as Named Queries
 **Glue Database** | - Contains associated Glue Tables **Glue Tables** | Standardized table schemas with dynamic partitions for account, region, and date for:<br>- CloudTrail Logs<br>- VPC Flow Logs<br>- Route53 DNS Resolver Logs <br>- ALB/ELB Logs
-**IAM Roles** | *Optional*: IAM Roles and Policies for a Athena Admin and Athena Analyst Roles designed according to least privilege principals.
-Option must be specifed in `vars.py` file.

-Alternatively you can deploy this using native CloudFormation by using the [Athena Infrastructure CloudFormation Template](AWSSecurityAnalyticsBootstrap/cfn/Athena_infra_setup.yml)

-*Note: This does not inlude the IAM roles those should be deployed using the* [Athena IAM Setup Template](AWSSecurityAnalyticsBootstrap/cfn/Athena_IAM_setup.yml)

 **Deployment time:** ~10 minutes

-Comments are provided in the Parameters section of the cloudformation templates and the vars.py of the CDK app to assist with the parameters required for deployment, and a detailed walk-through of the deployment process is provided in the [AWS Security Analytics Bootstrap CDK Deployment Guide](AWSSecurityAnalyticsBootstrap/docs/aws_security_analytics_bootstrap_cdk_deployment_guide.md) or [AWS Security Analytics Bootstrap Cloudformation Deployment Guide](AWSSecurityAnalyticsBootstrap/docs/aws_security_analytics_bootstrap_cfn_deployment_guide.md) if you prefer to deploy using native cloudformation. *Note:* Using the CDK to deploy is recommended.
-Cloudformation does not support concurrent multi-region config for data sources that log on a per region basis such as ELBs/ALBs and cannot validate input parameter syntax.
+Comments are provided in the Parameters section of the CloudFormation templates and the vars file of the CDK app to assist with the parameters required for deployment, and a detailed walk-through of the deployment process is provided in the [AWS Security Analytics Bootstrap Cloudformation Deployment Guide](AWSSecurityAnalyticsBootstrap/docs/aws_security_analytics_bootstrap_cfn_deployment_guide.md) or the [AWS Security Analytics Bootstrap CDK Deployment Guide](AWSSecurityAnalyticsBootstrap/docs/aws_security_analytics_bootstrap_cdk_deployment_guide.md) if you prefer to deploy using the CDK.

 ----
 ## AWS Security Analytics Bootstrap Resources
 *Note:* The **Athena Infrastructure** can be deployed by itself or in combination with any of the additional resources depending on customers' use case(s) and requirements using the [CDK](AWSSecurityAnalyticsBootstrap/docs/aws_security_analytics_bootstrap_cdk_deployment_guide.md) or the [CloudFormation Template](AWSSecurityAnalyticsBootstrap/cfn/Athena_infra_setup.yml).
+Please see the [Deployment Method Comparison Table](#deployment-method-comparison-table) for a side-by-side comparison of these deployment options.

 | Resource Type | Resource | Resource Provides | Cleanup/Removal Notes |
 |  :--- | :---         | :---      |   :---        |